20 indicators from FRED

 Billions of Dollars

-Personal income totaled $26.5T in December 2025, up 0.3% from last month.
+Personal income totaled $26.7T in February 2026, down 0.1% from last month.
 Rising incomes give households more capacity to spend or save.
-The year-over-year trend of up 4.3% from a year ago suggests gradual but meaningful movement.
+The year-over-year trend of up 3.7% from a year ago suggests gradual but meaningful movement.

 latest